UNSETTLED LANDSCAPES – KLAUS HU

 Join us for an in-depth look at the research journey that led to Klaus Hu’s current work.
 Klaus’ keynote presentation in video format traces the narrative arc of research-based art practice such as his, through the Land Art movement of the 1970s and 1980s into contemporary land use debates in the American Southwest and the many artists that have attempted to expose such unfair policies through their art.
 Additionally, Klaus Hu will present selected video works that explore these themes and expand upon them, connecting with our extraterrestrial exploration and potential colonization of other worlds such as Mars.

-Prof. Dr. Miranda Schreurs, director of the Environmental Policy Research Centre at the Freie Univsität Berlin will present sections of her research on comparative policy approaches in the United States and Germany and respond to the research-based art practice developed by Klaus Hu during his residency at the Santa Fe Art Institute in New Mexico.
+Prof. Dr. Miranda Schreurs, director of the Environmental Policy Research Center at the Freie Univsität Berlin will present sections of her research on comparative policy approaches in the United States and Germany and respond to the research-based art practice developed by Klaus Hu during his residency at the Santa Fe Art Institute in New Mexico.
 A conversation between the artist and Professor Schreurs will follow with an opportunity for questions and answers from the audience.

 Exhibition Duration: 7-22.5.2015